lightdock/lightdock.github.io/about.md

 * Shared-memory (`multiprocessing`) and distributed-memory (`MPI`).

 ## License
 LightDock is available under [GPLv3 License](https://github.com/lightdock/lightdock/blob/master/LICENSE).
-If you have any doubt, please don't hesitate to contact us at <b.jimenezgarcia@uu.nl>.
+If you have any doubt, please don't hesitate to contact us at <lightdocking@gmail.com>.

 ## With the support of: